-Most women walk into a salon and tell their stylist to give their locks a trim, keep the layers long and the length in tact.
+Most women walk into a salon and tell their stylist to give their hair a trim, keep the layers long and the length intact.
 There’s no denying this is the safe way to go about getting a haircut.
-And while this prevents you from getting a bad haircut, it also prevents you from getting a good one.
-No two people are the same and no two haircuts should be the same.
-Haircuts and layers should always complement your face shape.
-Take a look at our tips for the best cuts for face framing layers!
+And while this prevents you from getting a bad haircut, it also prevents you from getting a really good one.
+Haircuts and layers should always compliment your face shape.
+To determine the best hairstyle to fit your unique look, find the best cuts for face-framing layers, ahead.

-An oval-shaped face is more narrow than long.
-When picking the perfect layers, avoid a cut that will make your face appear too long and droopy.
-Opt for longer, face-framing layers over shorter layers.
-The no-layer look is also a no-go as this can put you in long-face territory too!
-Try a long ‘do with layers starting just under the chin to show off that face shape and give it a more chiseled look.
+When picking the perfect layers for a narrow, oval-shaped face, avoid a cut that will make your face appear too long.
+Face-framing, longer layers will keep the attention centered on your beautiful face, as opposed to the no-layer look that will lengthen your face.
+Try a long hairstyle with layers starting just under the chin to show off that face shape and give it a more chiseled look.

-How do you know you have a square face?
-If your forehead and jawline run parallel to each other, you’re a candidate.
-The wrong kind of layers can make your face seem broad, and you don’t want that!
-Be easy on the layering, keeping them light and not overly defined to create the illusion of a softer jawline.
-An ideal look for you square-faced ladies is the über-trendy long bob paired up with side-swept bangs.
-This chic combo will elongate your face and create a soft, feminine look.
+If your forehead and jawline run parallel to each other, you most likely have a square face shape.
+In this case, the wrong kind of layers can make your face seem broad.
+Go easy on the layering, keeping them light and not overly defined to create the illusion of a softer jawline.
+An ideal look for those with a square face is the long bob.
+This chic style will elongate your face and create a soft, feminine look.

 Round-shaped faces typically have little to no natural contouring in their structure.
-While this may seem like a negative thing, these face shapes have a lot of options when it comes to flattering layers.
-Long, mono-length looks give the illusion of a longer face (yes!), while shorter, choppy looks give the appearance of higher cheekbones and a more defined jawline (double yes!).
+While this may seem like a negative thing, it means you have a lot of options when it comes to flattering layers.
+Long, mono-length looks give the illusion of a longer face, while shorter, choppy styles give the appearance of higher cheekbones and a more defined jawline.
 An A-line bob is a great way to flatter a round face as it creates a more angular structure.

-Heart-shaped mugs consist of a broadened forehead, narrow jaw and more defined cheekbones.
+Heart-shaped faces typically consist of a broadened forehead, narrow jaw and more defined cheekbones.
 When catering to a heart-shaped face, it's best to layer the hair in such a way that they naturally fall away from the face as opposed to hugging it.
-This helps broaden the jawline and balance out your forehead structure.
+This helps broaden the jawline and balance out your facial structure.